CTTC-PONS/IntentLLMSuplementalMaterials/readme.md

 ---

-### 🟣 `pretrainedInstancesSampleForIntentExplanation.txt`
+### 🟣 `sampleUtterances file.txt`
 **Description:**
-This JSON file includes a subset of pretrained instances for the **intent explanation module**, aimed at covering a broad spectrum of linguistic variations.
+The text files include a sample of utterances used as inputs for the LLM, aimed at covering a broad spectrum of linguistic variations.

 **Contents:**
 - Example intents paired with corresponding explanation phrases.